Rainbow-CPaaS/Rainbow-Node-SDK/tutorials/Managing_channels.md

 Once deleted, nobody can't publish a message anymore.

-### Limitations
+### Limits
 ---

-Here is a list of limitations regarding Channels:
+Here is a list of limits regarding Channels:

 | Limit | Value | Description |
 |:------|:------|:------------|